memsql/singlestore-spark-connector/README.md

 ### JWT authentication

 You may authenticate your connection to the SingleStoreDB cluster using the SingleStore Spark connector with a JWT.
-To use JWT-based authentication:
+To use JWT-based authentication, specify the following parameters:
- - specify `JWT` in the `credentialType` option
+ - `credentialType=JWT`
- - provide the actual JWT in the `password` option
+ - `password=<jwt-token>`

-Here is an example of configurations for JWT authentication:
+Here's a sample configuration that uses JWT-based authentication:
 ```
 SparkConf conf = new SparkConf();
 conf.set("spark.datasource.singlestore.ddlEndpoint", "singlestore-master.cluster.internal")